-The Communist Party now circulated widely, shamelessly in view of their previous pamphlets -a pamphlet by G. Dimitroff, Secretary of the Executive Committee of the Communist International, published on November 18, 1939, entitled "Communism and the War."
-Dimitroff Dimitroff accused the leaders of the Social Democratic and radical parties of "now openly supporting the imperialist war."
+The Communist Party now circulated widely, shamelessly in view of their previous pamphlets-a pamphlet by G. Dimitroff, Secretary of the Executive Committee of the Communist International, published on November 18, 1939, entitled "Communism and the War."
+Dimitroff accused the leaders of the Social Democratic and radical parties of "now openly supporting the imperialist war."
 He added:-

-Social Democratic, "democratic" "radical" flunkeys of the bourgeoisie, are brazenly distorting the anti-Fascist' slogans of the Popular Front, and are using them to deceive the masses of Front, and are using them to deceive the masses of the people and to cover up the imperialist character of the war.
-Under the Flag of "national unity" they have, in fact, established a common front with the capitalists, a front stretching from the Conservatives to the Labour leaders in England, and from the Cagouloards to the Socialists in France.
-The foremost leaders of the Social Democratic Parties and the reformist trade unions shamelessly took up front rank posts in the camp of the imperialists, from the very first day of the war.
+The Social Democratic, "democratic" and "radical" flunkeys of the bourgeoise, are brazenly distorting the anti-Fascist slogans of the Popular Front, and are using them to deceive the masses of the people and to cover up the imperialist character of the war.
+Under the Flag of "national unity" they have, in fact, established a common front with the capitalists, a front stretching from the Conservatives to the Labour leaders in England, and from the Cagouloards to the Social Democratic Parties and the reformist trade unions shamelessly took up front rank posts in the camp of the imperialists, from the Very first day of the war.

-Dimitroff concluded:-
+Dimitroff concluded:--

-It clearly follows from the above that the Communists can have no united front whatsoever with those in a common front with the imperialists and who support the criminal anti-people's war.
+It clearly follows from the above that the Com-munists can have no united front whatsoever with those in a common front with the imperialists and who support the criminal anti-people's war.
+The who support the criminal anti-people's war.
 The working class and all working people can have no dealings with the Social Democratic, "democratic" and "radical" politicians who are betraying the vital interests of the popular masses.
-Between the masses of the people and these lackeys of imperialism lies the abyss of war. lies the abyss of war.
+Between the masses of the people and these lackeys of imperialism lies the abyss of war.